 Halloween is fast approaching and you may be in need of something to read.
 This usually is the time of the year to pick up some horror books.
-But, as I haven’t read that many books among that genre, I decided to list some of those that I consider appropriate for this time of the year instead of choosing favourites.
-The books mentioned below all feature either dark, twisted or spooky elements which intend to leave the reader feeling uneasy.
+But, as I haven’t read that many books from that genre, I decided to list some of those that I consider appropriate for this time of the year instead of choosing favourites.
+The books mentioned below all feature either dark, twisted or spooky elements, which are intended to leave the reader feeling uneasy.

 A dark story is conveyed using beautifully crafted prose in The Dumb House.
 The main character, Luke, is obsessed with the issue of life and death, the existence of a soul, and questions if language is either learnt or innate.
 This leads him to a twisted experiment performed on his own children.